Cozy Peach Kitchen

 Tofu Stir Fry with Noodles

-This 15-minute tofu noodle stir fry is easy to make and filled with flavor from a simple vegan stir fry sauce.
+This 20-minute tofu noodle stir fry is easy to make and filled with flavor from a simple vegetarian stir fry sauce.
 This meal uses convenient ingredients and is perfect for weeknight dinners!

 Overhead view of tofu noodle stir fry in a black pan.

 Quick and convenient meals don't have to sacrifice flavor.
-That's why this tofu stir fry is one of my staple meals when I don't feel like cooking.
+That's why this tofu noodle stir fry is one of my go-to meals when I don't feel like spending much time in the kitchen.

-It's balanced, nutritious, and packed with flavor but it only takes 15 minutes to make!
-This recipe is similar to my tempeh stir fry recipe, but this time tofu is the start of the stir fry show.
+It's balanced, nutritious, and packed with flavor, but it only takes 20 minutes to make!
+This recipe is similar to my tempeh stir fry recipe, but this time tofu is the star of the stir fry show!

-• Convenient: Made with frozen veggies and pre-cooked stir fry noodles
+• Convenient: Made with frozen vegetables and pre-cooked stir fry noodles for the ultimate convenience meal.
+All of these ingredients keep well for weeks before use.

-• Flavorful: Cooked in a 6-ingredient stir fry sauce that you'll want to use on everything
+• Flavorful: Cooked in a 6-ingredient vegetarian stir fry sauce that you'll want to use on everything.

 Labeled ingredients use to make stir fry noodles.

-• Tofu: I prefer extra-firm or super firm tofu.
+• Tofu: I prefer extra-firm or super firm tofu for this stir fry.
 I press the tofu if I have extra time or think ahead, but it's not necessary.

-• Stir fry noodles: I use a pre-cooked noodle that is specifically labeled as "stir fry noodles" because they can be added straight to the stir fry pan.
+• Stir fry noodles: Choose pre-cooked noodles labeled as "stir fry noodles".
+These pre-cooked noodles can be added straight to the stir-fry pan.
 Other noodle options include lo mein, udon, soba, and even spaghetti will work in a pinch.
 Cook the noodles before adding to the stir fry.

-• Frozen mixed vegetables: I use a blend of stir fry noodles that includes broccoli, snap peas, water chestnuts, and carrots.
+• Frozen mixed vegetables: I use a blend of frozen vegetables that includes broccoli, snap peas, water chestnuts, and carrots.
+These are usually sold as "stir fry vegetables" or "Asian medley" at the grocery store.

 Stir fry sauce in a glass measuring cup.

-Start by whisking together the stir fry sauce in a small bowl.
+Step 1: Start by whisking together the vegetarian stir-fry sauce in a small bowl.
 Set aside.

 Diced tofu cooking a skillet on the stove.